University of Kerala: History

 The history of the University of Kerala is integral to the history of the state itself.
-One of the first 16 universities in India, the University of Kerala was founded in 1937.
-It was formerly called the University of Travancore in the erstwhile princely state of Travancore (now southern part of Kerala and some neighbouring parts of state of Tamilnadu).
-The University came into being by a promulgation of the Maharajah of Travancore, Sri Chithira Thirunal Balarama Varma who was also the first Chancellor of the University.
+One of the first 16 universities in India, the University of Kerala was founded on November 1, 1937, as the University of Travancore in the erstwhile princely state of Travancore (now southern part of Kerala and some neighbouring parts of state of Tamil Nadu).

+The university came into being by a promulgation of the Maharajah of Travancore, Sri Chithira Thirunal Balarama Varma who was also the first Chancellor of the university.
 Sir C. P Ramaswamy Ayyar, the then Diwan (Prime minister) of the State was the first Vice-Chancellor.
 He was an eminent scholar and an able administrator.
-It is said that the Government made an unsuccessful attempt to invite Albert Einstein to be the first Vice-Chancellor.
-The University was modelled after the best Universities of the United Kingdom, and even today retains some of these features.
-The affiliating system of the University however evolved differently from the college system in British universities.
+It has been written in Indian media that the Government made an unsuccessful attempt to invite Albert Einstein to be the first Vice-Chancellor.
+The university was modeled after the best Universities of the United Kingdom, and even today retains some of these features.
+The affiliating system of the university, however, evolved differently from the college system in British universities.

-The earliest origins of the University may be traced back to two institutions of modern learning in Kerala – the University College Thiruvananthapuram and the Trivandrum Observatory.
+The earliest origins of the university may be traced back to two institutions of modern learning in Kerala – the University College Thiruvananthapuram and the Trivandrum Observatory.
 The University College was initially founded as the Maharaja's Free School by Maharaja Swathi Thirunal in 1834, with Mr John Roberts, a Christian Missionary as Headmaster, and soon grew into a college in 1866, affiliated to the Madras University.
 When the University of Travancore was founded, the departments of the college became University departments, only to switch back again when the transformation to University of Kerala happened in 1957.
-The University College still retains its connection with the University as an affiliated college.
+The University College still retains its connection with the university as an affiliated college.
 The Thiruvananthapuram Observatory was founded in 1838 and had an internationally reputed scientist, John Caldecott FRS as its first Director.
 It became a part of the Travancore University, but was administered as an independent government institution for some time.
 It is now the oldest institution under the Kerala University.